Cpp4You/CppLangNet/README.md

 The website is powered by [Docusaurus](https://docusaurus.io).

-We use React to design compontents and pages, and Markdown React (`.mdx`) to write course lessons, articles, docs etc.
+We use React to design components and pages, and Markdown React (`.mdx`) to write course lessons, articles, docs etc.

 <p align=center>